 Hemorrhoids are swollen venous tissues in the anorectal region.
 Common causes of hemorrhoids are chronic constipation or diarrhea, straining during defecation, pregnancy, heavy lifting and prolonged periods of sitting on the toilet.
 Hemorrhoids are differentiated between internal hemorrhoids and external hemorrhoids based on their location.
 Internal hemorrhoids are proximal to the dentate line and are typically painless; external hemorrhoids are distal to the dentate line and are often painful.

 The most common symptom of internal hemorrhoids is rectal bleeding.
 The blood is typically bright red and is often present towards the end of the bowel movement and in the toilet water.
 Patient’s may also complain of irritation or a sense of fullness in the anorectal region.
 Common symptoms associated with external hemorrhoids include perianal itching, swelling, and pain.

-Conservative therapies for hemorrhoids includes increasing fiber intake and hydrating appropriately.
-Patients with chronic constipation may find relief in adding miralax or a stool softner as well to help with defecation.
+Conservative therapies for hemorrhoids include increasing fiber intake and hydrating appropriately.
+Patients with chronic constipation may find relief in adding Miralax or a stool softener as well to help with defecation.
 Limiting time on the toilet to 2-3 minutes is also recommended.
 Sitz baths can help relieve perianal irritation.

 Read more about Hemorrhoids in women.